Time-Aware Projections: Truly Node-Private Graph Statistics under Continual Observation: From D -restricted Privacy to Node Privacy

 \textbf{Proof of item (4) in \cref{thrm:bb priv params}.} On a given input stream $\gs$, let $R_{[t]}$ be the runtime of $\mech_{D'}$ through time $t$ (on $\gs_{[t]}$), and let $n_{[t]}$ and $m_{[t]}$ be the number of nodes and edges in the graph stream through time step $t$.
 At each time step, \cref{alg:bb} does several constant-time operations, an update to the projection, a call to $\mech_{D'}$, and a call to $\test$.
 The projection algorithm in \cref{alg:time aware projection} has runtime linear in the number of (new) nodes and edges, so the runtime of this through $t$ time steps is $O(n_{[t]} + m_{[t]})$.
 The $t$ calls to $\mech_{D'}$ have runtime $R_{[t]}$.
 By \cref{lem:dtg-properties}, $\DistToGraph$ can be updated in time linear in the number of new nodes and edges, so each call to $\svt$ takes either constant time or time linear in the number of new nodes and edges.
 Therefore, the overall runtime of \cref{alg:bb} through time $t\in[T]$ is $R_{[t]} + O(n_{[t]} + m_{[t]} + t)$.

-\cw{We now compute the space complexity.
-The projection algorithm need only track the degree of each node, which takes space $O(n_{[t]})$; the new nodes and edges that are added to the projection can be passed to the base algorithm $\mech_{D'}$ at each time step, so this does not take additional space.
-By the proof of \cref{lem:dtg-properties}, we see that the algorithm for computing $\test$ only requires a constant number of counters, along with two hash tables each with at most $O(n_{[t]})$ entries.
-Therefore, our algorithm requires $O(n_{[t]})$ additional space as compared to $\mech_{D'}$.} \end{proof}
+Regarding space complexity, the projection algorithm need only track the degree of each node, which takes space $O(n_{[t]})$; the new nodes and edges that are added to the projection can be passed to the base algorithm $\mech_{D'}$ at each time step, so this does not take additional space.
+By the proof of \cref{lem:dtg-properties}, we see that the algorithm for computing $\test$ only requires a constant number of counters, along with two hash tables that each have at most $O(n_{[t]})$ entries.
+Therefore, our algorithm requires $O(n_{[t]})$ additional space as compared to $\mech_{D'}$. \end{proof}

 \fi